 The last few words trailed over her shoulder as she shuffled back the way she had come, and Iolië watched her go, stricken.
-Then she whirled and ran, flinging the pouch of gold she’d bought into a little alcove by the cavern mouth as she passed and bursting into the sunlight.
+Then she whirled and ran, flinging the pouch of gold she’d brought into a little alcove by the cavern mouth as she passed and bursting into the sunlight.
 It was as bright and hot as if it had only been moments since she entered the caverns, and maybe it had been.
 Her bare feet pounded over the red, stony earth, and the cliff yawned over open air ahead of her.
-Without hesitation, she stretched out her arms and flung herself into the wind.
+She stretched out her arms and flung herself into the wind.

 “Take me away, Nuatolir!”

 His enormous wings spread and his talons caught her arms, closing tight, rising with a jerk that told her he was as angry as she was, and as afraid.